twitter/d3kit/CONTRIBUTING.md

 ### Pull requests
 - Submit pull requests against the `dev` branch
-- Try not to pollute your pull request with unintended changes--keep them simple and small
+- Try not to pollute your pull request with unintended changes.
+Please keep them simple and small.

 ### License
-By contributing your code, you agree to license your contribution under the terms of the MIT license: https://github.com/twitter/d3kit/blob/master/LICENSE
+By contributing your code, you agree to license your contributions under the terms of the MIT license: https://github.com/twitter/d3kit/blob/master/LICENSE